prabhsingh20/StreamIt/README.md

   This project is open-source and available under the MIT License.
 See the LICENSE file for more information.

+  ## Contributing

   **✨Feel free to open issues or contribute to this project.
-If you have any questions or feedback, don't hesitate to reach out!✨**
+If you have any questions or feedback, don't hesitate to reach out!, We welcome contributions to improve StreamIt!
+If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request with your changes.✨**